-Homo erectus is generally thought to be the first hominin species to leave the continent of Africa and settle in Eurasia in places such as the Republic of Georgia, Indonesia, and northern China.
-We previously discussed the timing and fossil evidence for the appearance of Homo erectus at those sites; now we can address why the species traveled such vast distances to these far-flung regions.
-To do this, we have to consider what we have learned about the biology, culture, and environmental circumstances of Homo erectus.
-The larger brain and body size of Homo erectus were fueled by a diet consisting of more meat, and longer more powerful legs made it possible to walk and run longer distances to acquire food.
+Homo erectus is generally thought to be the first hominin species to have left Africa.
+It is hypothesized that they settled in places in Eurasia, such as the Republic of Georgia, Indonesia, and northern China, where fossil evidence of Homo erectus exists.
+But why would this species have traveled such vast distances to these far-flung regions?
+To answer this question, we have to consider what we have learned about the biology, culture, and environmental circumstances of Homo erectus.
+The larger brain and body size of Homo erectus were fueled by a diet consisting of more meat, and their longer, more powerful legs made it possible to walk and run longer distances to acquire food.
 Since they were eating higher on the food chain, it was necessary for them to extend their home range to find sufficient game.
-Cultural developments including better stone tools and new technology such as fire gave them greater flexibility in adapting to different environments.
+Cultural developments-including better stone tools and new technology such as fire-gave them greater flexibility in adapting to different environments.
 Finally, the major Pleistocene climate shift discussed earlier in the chapter certainly played a role.
-Changes in air temperature, precipitation, access to water sources, and other habitat alteration had far-reaching effects on animal and plant communities; this included Homo erectus.
-If hominins were relying more on hunting, the migration patterns of their prey could have led them increasingly long distances.
+Changes in air temperature, precipitation, access to water sources, and other habitat alteration had farreaching effects on animal and plant communities; this included Homo erectus.
+If hominins were relying more on hunting, the migration patterns of their prey could have led them to traverse increasingly long distances.